isaacmirandacampos/Brain/zettelkasten/How use technology to apply Data Driven Design.md

 #### [Ackee](https://demo.ackee.electerious.com/#/)
 An open source tool made in node.js that how know the user interaction with our applications, the duration of sessions and the how use find the website.
 demo: [Ackee](https://demo.ackee.electerious.com/#/)
+## When don't known where go, any route will do
+You don't use the data for the data, you need use the data to know the actual state, and after this, know what do you need improve.
+When do you know what you need improve, you can define how measure the effectiveness using data.
+For create goals, you need known the actual state of your product/business.
+Don't feels afraid if you don't known your target, maybe you need study your business to known what do you need do.